HRD talks to McAfee's global HR leader Chatelle Lynch about her career so far

 The problem for us is that our recruiters have to work harder in a very fast-moving industry, because it’s not just about finding female qualified candidates; it’s become about finding qualified candidates, period.
 By 2020, there will be a shortage of two million professionals in cybersecurity.
 Given the rate at which threats are moving, we’re urging governments, universities and colleges to get more involved, whether that be through more funding or changes to curriculums to groom future cybersecurity talent.

+CL: WISE stands for Women in Security and it’s one of our employee-run networks.
+We have around 1,000 members in the group globally.
+Importantly, it’s not just women involved in the group; it’s also men, at all levels.
+We run mentoring programs, educational classes, and focus heavily on professional development.
 WISE provides the opportunity for women to share their experiences.
 Where we’ve focused on over the last year or so is the men playing more of a role and encouraging them to see things from the perspective of their wives, their sisters, their daughters.
 That’s been eye-opening.
 We’ll continue to ensure it’s not just a female group but having it pertinent to men as well.
 We need men in the workplace to help create better understanding and to model the behaviours we want to see.
 We’ve had some great success with our community groups, not just WISE.
 We have an LGBT Affinity Group, and other groups in different regions – for example, for African Americans in the US.